In your corner

 One way to find support is through others who have been through this as well.
-Lung cancer organizations are available to help connect you with other patients.
+Liver cancer organizations are available to help connect you with other patients.

 Your experience has power, too.
-Share your personal cancer experience with other people living with lung cancer through the Cancer Experience Registry.
+Share your personal cancer experience with other people living with liver cancer through the Cancer Experience Registry.